YasinC2/AutoHotkey-Proxy-Manager/README.md

 ## Notes
 - If `proxies.txt` is missing, the script creates it with commented instructions and example proxies.
 Edit the file to add your proxies.
 - Lines in `proxies.txt` starting with `;` are treated as comments and ignored.
+- Proxies are reloaded from `proxies.txt` each time the GUI is opened, reflecting any changes made to the file.
 - Ensure `proxies.txt` is correctly formatted to avoid loading issues.
 - Run the script as administrator if you encounter permission errors when setting proxies.
 - The script modifies the Windows registry under `HKCU\Software\Microsoft\Windows\CurrentVersion\Internet Settings`.

+## Contributing
+Contributions are welcome!
+Please:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Submit a pull request with a clear description of changes.

 ## License
 This project is licensed under the [MIT License](LICENSE).